SystemaAS/altinn-proxy/README.md

-# altinn-proxy form Systema AS
+# altinn-proxy for Systema AS